ArnabBir/apache-pinot-playbook/docs/18-observability-operations-and-minions.md

 > [!IMPORTANT]
 > Separating broker symptoms from server symptoms is critical.
 When query latency increases, operators need to determine whether the problem is on the broker side (merge phase, network, routing) or the server side (segment scanning, index access, resource contention).
 Maintaining separate dashboards for broker and server metrics enables faster triage.

 A broker-side latency increase with stable server-side latency suggests a merge-phase bottleneck, network congestion or broker resource exhaustion.
-A server-side latency increase with stable broker-side overhead suggests a scanning problem.
-Missing index, pruning regression or data skew.
+A server-side latency increase with stable broker-side overhead suggests a scanning problem caused by a missing index, a pruning regression or data skew.

 ### Axis 3: Maintenance Activity